-Programs: Summaries of programs and initiatives submitted by agencies and organizations that detail the problem they were designed to target, implementation details, outcomes and lessons learned.
+Programs: Profiles of programs and initiatives submitted by agencies and organizations that detail the problem they were designed to target, implementation details, outcomes and lessons learned.

 Research Consortium: Connects criminal justice professionals with academics who can analyze programs and initiatives to help assess effectiveness and use data to support new approaches and ideas to address crime.